piperseth/Draugur/README.md

 # SimpleWide

-A customized theme for [Ghost](http://github.com/tryghost/ghost/).

 *SimpleWide* is stripped down, minimal and play plays nice with videos.

-A Tubmlr/Feed style blog, saving your users all those nasty extra clicks
+A Tubmlr/Feed style blog, saving your users all those nasty extra clicks.

+Proudly ground, brewed and filtered for [Ghost](http://github.com/tryghost/ghost/).

 ## Contributing